 - Closing Disclosure

 Now if you followed my rule on asking what are the total costs for everything you can now go through the loan estimate and add up all the fees.
 And it only takes 2-3 minutes.
 This step alone could save you hundreds if not thousands of dollars and it only takes a few minutes.

 For example; some title and escrow companies quote $375 – $450 (for most loans) for government recording fees however they usually come in below $200 when the loan actually closes and that is reflected on the final Settlement Statement.
-Another example is the lender may require a specific endorsement issued from the title company which may increase your costs $50 – $200.
+Another example is the lender may require a specific endorsement issued from the title company which may increase your costs by $50 – $200.

 HOA Certification Fee

 The Closing Disclosure is a very important document.
 Once this document is issued the fees being charged can not go up and no new fees can be added to closing documentation.
 The Closing Disclosure is issued at least three days before you actually sign your loan documents so you’ll have plenty of time to review them.

 And what are the two most important things to review?